Wildapfel/Wildapfel/README.md

 ## Hello World

-- My profile is meant to give you a little insight into my workflow as a bioinformatician (portfolio
+- This profile is meant to give you a little insight into my workflow as a bioinformatician (portfolio)
+- Currently I am seeking a bioinformatical position after graduating with a masters degree in Bioinformatics

 <!--